xaaha/hulak/README.md

 ```

-Hulak uses `env` directory to store secrets (e.g., passwords, client IDs) used in API call.
-It allows separation between different environments like local, test, and production environments.
+Hulak uses `env` directory to store secrets (e.g., passwords, client IDs) used in API calls that reference environment template vars like `{{.key}}`.
+It allows separation between different environments like local, test, and production.
 The `hulak init` command above sets up the secrets directory structure `env/` and also provides an `apiOptions.hk.yaml` file for your reference.

 ```bash
 # to create multiple .env files in the env directory run